laserpointlabs/dadms/docs/dadms_development_process.md

 15. **Audit Trail**: Optionally log LLM interactions for auditability.
 16. **Test Harness**: Provide a way to run regression tests on the playground.
 17. **User Documentation/Help**: Inline help/tooltips and a link to playground documentation.

+## Context Manager/Prompt Manager – Future Advancements

+- **Fuzzy Matching:** Support for evaluating prompt outputs using similarity metrics (e.g., semantic similarity, Levenshtein distance) rather than strict exact match, to better handle open-ended or creative tasks.
+- **Human-in-the-Loop Review:** Allow human reviewers to score or approve outputs from probabilistic test runs, especially for subjective or complex tasks where automated scoring is insufficient.
+- **Convergence Auto-Stop:** Implement logic to automatically stop probabilistic testing once the pass/fail rate stabilizes within a confidence interval, reducing unnecessary runs and speeding up validation.
+- **Parameter Sweep:** Enable automated testing across a range of model parameters (e.g., temperature, top_p) to find optimal settings for reliability.
+- **Batch/Matrix Testing:** Allow batch testing of multiple prompts, personas, and tools across all available models for comprehensive compatibility and reliability analysis.
+- **Approval Thresholds:** Support configurable thresholds for prompt approval (e.g., "must pass ≥95% of runs"), with visual feedback in the UI.